 At Dublinia, travel back to Viking and Medieval Dublin, and witness the sights, sounds and smells and unearth the city’s archaeology in the History Hunters exhibition!

 With a full programme of events taking place at weekends during the summer, including Family First Saturdays which includes medieval pot making workshops, puppet shows and much more, and there’s Viking Dublin Tours, Medieval Dublin tours and lots more, there’s heaps for families to do at Dublinia.

-Imaginosity, Dublin Children’s Museum is a child-centred creative, educational & interactive space suitable for children up to the age of 9 years & their families.
-Imaginosity is a space for adults & children to engage in creative play, emphasizing learning through hands-on experience and engagement.
+Imaginosity, Dublin Children’s Museum is a child-centred creative, educational and interactive space suitable for children up to the age of 9 years and their families.
+Imaginosity is a space for adults and children to engage in creative play, emphasising learning through hands-on experience and engagement.

 Booking is essential to guarantee entry.
-Don’t Miss: the TV Station & Reporters Desk where you can read the news or present the weather!
+Don’t miss the TV Station and Reporter’s Desk where you can read the news or present the weather!

 Powerscourt Estate offers a fantastic day out for families with a choice of attractions to visit – Powerscourt Gardens and Waterfall, and children’s museum, Tara’s Palace, in Powerscourt House.
 Experience one of the best views in Ireland at Powerscourt Gardens.